zeruhur/plerion/star_names.md

 # Celestial Names

-This list of names can be used for planet, stars, sectors or other celestial object of preference.
-First roll 1d6 on a Group, then on a list, last 2d6 on the relative table.
+These tables of names can be used for planet, stars, sectors or other celestial object of preference.
+First roll 1d6 on a Group, then 1d6 to determine a Table in the group, last a d66 (1d6 for tens, another for units) on the table to determine a name.
 There are 1296 names in the following tables.
 You can make up further combining syllables of two or more results.

 ## Group 1

-### List 1
+### Table 1

 | D66 | 1         | 2           | 3          | 4           | 5           | 6         |
 | --- | --------- | ----------- | ---------- | ----------- | ----------- | --------- |